 Hey there.
 My name is Jack, I am a nomadic photographer and occasional Jesus impersonator.

-I was born in Italy and in the past 11 years I have lived in Edinburgh, London, Barcelona & Melbourne, and I am currently living in Copenhagen with my Danish girlfriend Rosie.
-I usually shoot around Europe in the summer and travel out of Europe in the winter.
-I love interactive art, festivals, enjoying quality time with friends, playing guitar and taking photos at weddings.
+I was born in Italy and in the past 11 years I have lived in Edinburgh, London, Barcelona, Melbourne, and Copenhagen.
+I love interactive and performance art, festivals, enjoying quality time with friends, playing guitar and taking photos at weddings.

 I would love to join you and your friends to create photography that doesn’t look like the overly bright stuff of glossy magazines, nor the overly dark style of "alternative" photographers.
 Less posing and more fun, take away the boring bits and add some rock & roll instead.

-I have shot more than 90 weddings in 12 countries, from small elopements of 2 to big Indian parties, everywhere from Swedish castles to Australian wineries, and I know how to be a calming addition to the day and a fun addition to the night ;)
+I have shot more than 100 weddings in 13 countries, from small elopements of 2 to big Indian parties, everywhere from Swedish castles to Australian wineries, and I know how to be a calming addition to the day and a fun addition to the night.

 For some fun stories you can follow me on Instagram @jackdavolioweddings .